 The integrity of financial statements depends on the auditor being free of any impediments to being an effective check on management.
 To that end, we believe it is important that auditors are, and are seen to be, independent.
 Where the audit firm provides services to the company in addition to the audit, the fees earned should be disclosed and explained.
-Audit committees should have in place a procedure for assessing annually the independence of the auditor.
+Audit committees should have in place a procedure for assessing annually the independence of the auditor and the quality of the external audit process.